balesquida/balesquida/README.md

 Willing to discover new paths and to continue learning.

-Eager to embark on new paths
+Eager to embark on new paths.